Silkypaladin/IoT/README.md

 to install.

 The newest version of the project has security implemented.
 It uses OpenSSL along with ACL list and authorization.
 An additional file with configuration instructions is under creation, should appear in repo soon.
 The code won't work without those things configured.
+To test no security version, switch to *older-v* branch.
+Usage instructions given below will work fine then.

 ## Usage